orlando-mendoza/PDF-Manager/README.md

 # PDF-Manager

-Utility for merging PDFs writen in Python PySide2.
+Utility for merging PDFs writen in Python pdfrw.